 We here at Windsor Homes have years of experience constructing homes to be proud of.
 We make certain to pay attention to all details throughout the entire construction process from the base to the shingles.
 Your home is where you are going to be spending a lot of time and building years worth of memories.
 Our task is to make sure that your final home is a literal dream come true.

 For starters, you’ll want to our visit our Floor Plans page.
 You can find examples of our previously built homes in the photo gallery.
 Discover our Communities page for information on the assortment of plots of land that we have ready for building.
-Our F.A.Q. section is coming soon, so for now if you have any additional questions call us at 260-490-1302 ext 224, browse through our new website or find us on Facebook, Instagram or Youtube.
+Browse through our new website or find us on Facebook, Instagram or Youtube.